Were you the victim of an assault or battery in North Carolina?

-People aren’t simply allowed to hurt you maliciously.
-If you’ve been the victim of assault or battery, you may be able to fight back with a civil lawsuit seeking compensation from the person who harmed you, or people who through their inactions or failures, allowed you to come to harm.
-And, while the terms “assault and battery” are often paired together, the two words can carry very different meanings from a legal standpoint depending on where you are located.
-In fact, they can be two separate claims.
+People should be held accountable if they hurt you maliciously.
+Whether you’re in a big city like Charlotte or a small town like Pittsboro, if you’ve been the victim of assault or battery in North Carolina, you may be able to fight back with a civil lawsuit seeking compensation from the person who harmed you.
+Or you can seek damages from people who, through their inactions or failures, allowed you to come to harm.

-An assault can be any intentional act or show of force that is meant to cause harm or fear.
-For example, if someone raises their arm to strike you causing you to be fearful, but does not follow through with the action, that is considered an assault.
+An assault in North Carolina can be any intentional act or show of force that is meant to cause harm or fear.
+For example, if someone raises their arm to strike you, causing you to be fearful, but does not follow through with the action, that can be considered an assault.
 No contact was made, but you feared you were going to be harmed.

-Battery occurs when the assailant follows through with the harmful act and physically injures you.
+Battery in North Carolina generally occurs when the assailant follows through with the harmful act and physically injures you.
 In other words, there has to be physical force and contact.
 Battery does not have to follow assault.
-If someone attacks or strikes you without warning, that’s battery but not assault.
+If someone attacks or strikes you without warning, that can be battery but not assault.

-Assault and battery can happen to anyone, at any time, and anywhere: nursing homes, parking garages, sports stadiums, on a highwayday care facilities, at work, in your living room, in schools and universities.
-That’s just to name a few.
+Assault and battery can happen to anyone, anytime and anywhere: in nursing homes, parking garages, sports stadiums, on a highway, daycare facilities, at work, in your living room, in schools and universities, and other locations.

-For example: Let’s say you are staying in a hotel and someone attacked you while you were returning to your room.
-If you were harmed or injured, you can bring criminal assault and/or battery charges against the assailant, and pursue legal action against them.
-You may also have civil claims against the property owner, the hotel manager, and depending on the circumstances, possibly other negligent parties too.
+For example: Let’s say you are staying at a hotel and someone attacks you while you are returning to your room.
+If you are harmed or injured, you can bring criminal assault and/or battery charges against the assailant and pursue legal action against them.
+You may also be able to file civil claims against the property owner, the hotel manager, and depending on the circumstances, other negligent parties.

-For assault and battery, potential claims could be filed for:
+For assault and battery, potential claims could be filed in North Carolina for:

 • Inadequate security procedures